Georgetown main

 Good Morning, Georgetown

 I start my day with Wordle and an oat milk cappuccino.
-Those mornings I find myself in Georgetown, my favorite place to caffeinate is DC-founded Compass Coffee.
+Those mornings, I find myself in Georgetown, where my favorite place to caffeinate is the DC-founded Compass Coffee.
 The cavernous space takes over part of the old Georgetown movie theater.
 It has a fun, buzzy vibe filled with laptop-toting, pajama-wearing Georgetown University students.

 Insider Tip: According to the ever-studious Georgetown University students, the seating area behind the coffee machines is the best place to meet up and get work done.